 Kick Compression Cheat Sheet

-Here’s a snare compression cheat sheet that will give you a solid starting point, no matter the sound or genre.
+Here’s a kick compression cheat sheet that will give you a solid starting point, no matter the sound or genre.

 Normally, you use this type of compression when mixing kick drums that have a wide dynamic range (a lot of difference between the loud and quiet parts).